rm3l/pureconfig/README.md

     user-properties [allow-undefined]
 ```

-See how the definition format mirrors the property value format?
+See how the schema format mirrors the property value format?
 Instead of
 *prop = value* we have *prop: type*

 Of course, we can reference other definitions using => to avoid